alexbt/sample-docker-pull-git/README.md

 -------------------
 This project showcases how you can use Docker to fetch a git project, build it and Dockerize it.

-this is the short version of the Dockerfile I'm using to achieve that:
+The Dockerfile I'm using is as simple as this:
 ```
 FROM junhanlin/ubuntu-git-java-maven
 VOLUME /tmp